 Filmography: The Russians are Coming The Russians are Coming (1965), Wired (1989)

-Jurisdictions: Fort Bragg, MENDOCINO COUNTY FILM COMMISSION - FLICS
+Jurisdictions: CALIFORNIA FILM COMMISSION - CFC, MENDOCINO COUNTY FILM COMMISSION - FLICS

 Within 30-Mile Studio Zone: N